martino2k6/StoreBox/README.md

 ###Save modes###
 Changes to preferences can normally be saved on Android either through `apply()` or `commit()`.
 Which method gets used can be customised in StoreBox through the use of the `@SaveOption` annotation.

-Unlike any of the previous annotations `@SaveOption` can be used to annotate both the interface as well as individual set methods, however an annotation at method-level will take precedence over an interface annotation.
+Unlike any of the previous annotations `@SaveOption` can be used to annotate both the interface as well as individual set/remove methods, however an annotation at method-level will take precedence over an interface annotation.
 ```Java
 @SaveOption(SaveMode.APPLY)
 public interface SaveModeExample {